yudi-corgi/astro-theme-retypeset/README.md

 ## Updates

 Retypeset releases [new features](https://github.com/radishzzz/astro-theme-retypeset/issues/18) from time to time.
-You can refer to the [GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) and run `Sync fork` in your repository to sync with the latest branch.
-Do not click `Discard Changes`, or you will lose your modifications.
+Simply run `pnpm update-theme` to update the theme.
+If you encounter merge conflicts, please refer to [this video](https://youtu.be/lz5OuKzvadQ?si=sH_ALNgqxrYqNVQT) for manual resolution.

 ## Credits